owensd/json-swift/README.md

 }
 ```

-`JSONValue` is a `LogicValue`, so why the absence of errors can be checked by putting it in an if statement.
+In the `if` condition we check if no error occurred.
 In case `urlNode` is not found, at least we will see where the error occurred.
 In this case the message will hint us that the error began at [2] subscript.

 ### Modifying JSON tree